Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Hemorrhoids cannot be avoided if the venous walls are weak from birth.

 The disease develops gradually.
 First, itching and discomfort appear in the anus, hemorrhoids develop and become inflamed.
-Unpleasant sensations are replaced by painful, bleeding appears.
-The knots swell to such an extent that they fall out.
-If at first it is easy to straighten them on your own, then later it becomes impossible to do it yourself.
+Unpleasant sensations are replaced by painful ones, bleeding appears.
+The nodes swell to such an extent that they fall out.
+If at first it is easy to straighten them yourself, then later it becomes impossible to do it yourself.

 Treatment

 How to treat external hemorrhoids after childbirth?
-This is a set of measures that requires a woman not only to be examined and regularly take medications, but also to be active and attentive to her health.
+This is a set of measures that requires a woman not only to undergo examinations and regularly take medications, but also to be active and pay attention to her health.

 What will the doctor prescribe?

-Self-treatment of hemorrhoids is fraught with serious complications, and especially during breastfeeding.
-It is important to decide on an examination by a proctologist.
+Self-medication of hemorrhoids is fraught with serious complications, and especially during breastfeeding.
+It is important to decide to be examined by a proctologist.
 Only a doctor should prescribe how to treat external hemorrhoids after childbirth.
-Since the woman feeds the baby after childbirth, you need to choose safe medicines.
+Since a woman is breastfeeding her baby after giving birth, she needs to choose safe medications.

 What dosage, how much to take - all questions should be answered by a qualified specialist.